DSiekmeier/booktrack-cli/README.md

   -l,--library TEXT REQUIRED  Set the path of the library

 Subcommands:
-  list                        List books in the given library add                         Add a book to the given library
+  list                        List books in the library add                         Add a book to the library delete                      Delete a book from the library
 ```

+## Notes

+1. **Do not consider the `Book ID` to be immutable:** if one deletes a book entry right in the middle of the library, there will be a gap in the series of book IDs.
+In future program versions, there will be some "housekeeping" mechanism, which reassigns the book IDs.
+Invoking the `list` subcommand will never change the book ID and can therefore be used to get the valid state of the book IDs.

 # Development